-- Nut Butter: I like peanut butter in most of these recipes, but almond butter works great too.
+- Nut Butter: I like peanut butter in this recipe, but almond butter works great too.
 If you have a nut allergy, feel free to substitute SunButter or another nut-free alternative.

 - Honey: You can easily substitute maple syrup or agave syrup here.

-- Spices: Adding in warm spices like cinnamon and nutmeg can help change the flavor profile from chocolate chip cookie to oatmeal raisin cookie, as well as just adding in a little something extra.
+- Spices: Adding in warm spices like cinnamon and nutmeg can help change the flavor profile from chocolate chip cookie to oatmeal raisin cookie.

 First, add the oats and other dry ingredients to a large mixing bowl.

 Stir in your mix-ins and then form the mixture into small balls, a bit smaller than golf ball size.
-Place into an airtight container, separate the layers with parchment or wax paper and pop into the fridge.
-Enjoy as needed.
+Place the energy balls into an airtight container, separate the layers with parchment or wax paper and pop into the fridge.
+Enjoy!

 Frequently Asked Questions